-Genital warts are the result of HPV and they are skin growths, protrusions, or changes, that are found in the anal or genital region.
+Genital warts are the result of genital HPV infection.
+They show as skin growths, little bumps, protrusions, or changes, that are found in the anal or genital region.

 Find out how to identify them by reading our guide to genital warts symptoms.